 "No, of course not," Jeffy said, still smiling.
-"You obviously survived, right?"
-Jon went on.

 "Anyway, it was stupid of me.
 I was careless, but still, everyone teased Cam about it.
 One day after a particular hard day and another hard bout of teasing, he gets real close to my ear, you know, and he whispers, 'One day, Sweet, I'm gonna find an excuse to shoot you.'
 But ya see, Dr. Kino, after he said it, he smiled, and I knew he wouldn't really shoot me."
 "Think again, Jonny boy," Cam said.

 "But Jon, why did they tease Cam and not you?
-I mean, you're the one who messed up, right?
-You shot him."
+I mean, you're the one who messed up, right?"
 "Yeah, but they tease him because of where I shot him."
 "Where did you shoot him?"
 "That's enough," Cam stated.